helidon-io/helidon/docs/se/grpc/server.md

     enabled: true
 ```

 The feature accepts a list of sockets, or if omitted as seen above, it would enable the feature on all sockets.
 For security reasons, the gRPC reflection service is *disabled by default*; if enabled, it is recommended to disable the feature for production to avoid any unwanted requests.
-For more information about gRPC reflection, see [gRPC Reflection](https://grpc.io/docs/guides/reflection/).
+For more information about gRPC reflection, see [gRPC Reflection][grpc-reflection].

 ### Configuring Compression